How to Read and Write JSON with NodeJS

 Ok, let's run through what is happening in the above code snippet:

-function.
-It takes a few arguments, the first being the path to the file you want to read, the second being the options
+readFilefunction.
+It takes a few arguments, the first being the path to the file you want to read, the second being theoptionsyou want to pass in, we are passing inutf-8for the encoding, and then the last argument is a callback. - The first part of the callback, we are just making sure that an

 Once again, let's start with the code: